 c) The request for substitution is acknowledged and announced by the scorer or 2nd referee, by use of the buzzer or whistle respectively.
-The 2nd referee authorises the substitution
+The 2nd referee authorizes the substitution.

-For FIVB, World and Official Competitions, numbered paddles are used to facilitate the substitution.
+Where applicable, numbered paddles are used to facilitate the substitution (including when electronic devices are used).